SPANISH NATIONALITY LAW 12/2015

 Requirements

-1. Prove the condition of Sephardic originating in Spain
+1. Prove the status of Sephardic Jew originally from Spain

 4. DELE language test in the case of citizens of non-Spanish speaking countries.